rafaelcaue/docker-ipc/README.md

 6. Copy the ID associated with the container ipc-simulator obtained from the docker ps command
 7. Replace <container_id> with the ID from the previous step: `docker exec -it <container_id> bash`
 8. Run the bdi-interface: `java -jar bdi-interface/build/libs/bdi-interface-all-1.0.jar`

-## Local solution execution (using a test agent)

-Now open another terminal in your machine (terminal 3), we assume you have already cloned https://gitlab.com/intention-progression-competition/example-agents/test-agent
-Navigate to the folder containing test-agent, and type the following commands (this assumes you have gradle installed in your pc):
+9. Open a new terminal and navigate to the folder containing the `test-agent`
-`./gradlew jar`
+10. Compile the test agent if you have not done so yet (only needs to be done once and when the source code changes): `./gradlew jar`
-`java -jar build/libs/test-agent.jar`
+11. Run the test-agent with: `java -jar build/libs/test-agent.jar`
-`<?xml version="1.0" encoding="UTF-8"?><command clientid="UONTEST1"><initiate><seed>10000</seed><gptfile>example-gpts-release/logistics/gpt-t5-a5-p10.xml</gptfile></initiate></command>`
+12. To test, provide the first command, for example with: `<?xml version="1.0" encoding="UTF-8"?><command clientid="UONTEST1"><initiate><seed>10000</seed><gptfile>example-gpts-release/logistics/gpt-t5-a5-p10.xml</gptfile></initiate></command>`

 You should now see the expected messages in all 3 terminals without any errors.

 ## Docker server with Docker solution

-## Containerising your solution for submission

-Follow the example in: https://github.com/rafaelcaue/docker-ipc-submission-TestAgent
+Run steps 1 to 8 from Docker server, and then follow the example in: https://github.com/rafaelcaue/docker-ipc-submission-TestAgent

 ### FAQ
-1. How to add a custom GPT to the simulation server?
+1. How to add a custom GPT to the simulation server when running the containerised version of the server?
 A. There are two ways of doing this:
    - You can do it live in the container as you would normally (it won't be there again in subsequent runs of the container)
    - Or to have it permanently added to the container, assuming the name of the file is `gpt-test.xml` and it is in the same folder as Dockerfile, you can add the following commands to line 23 of Dockerfile: